prometheus/alertmanager/docs/configuration.md

 target_matchers:
   [ - <matcher> ... ]

-# DEPRECATED: Use matchers below.
+# DEPRECATED: Use source matchers below.
 # Matchers for which one or more alerts have to exist for the
 # inhibition to take effect.
 source_match:
   [ <labelname>: <labelvalue>, ... ]
-# DEPRECATED: Use matchers below.
+# DEPRECATED: Use source matchers below.
 source_match_re:
   [ <labelname>: <regex>, ... ]